-I’ve pinned many ideas on various boards on Pinterest– all wonderful ideas, but I’m afraid I’m starting to overwhelm my husband ha… or I’ve also tried to tackle too many of them at once.
+I’ve pinned many ideas on various boards on Pinterest– all wonderful ideas, but I’m afraid I’m starting to overwhelm my husband.
+Ha.
+I’ve also tried to tackle too many of them at once.

-Homesteading is a big job and I’m a go big or go home kind of gal, but taking on too many things often leads to burn out or becoming overwhelmed.
+Homesteading is a big job and I’m a go big or go home kind of gal.
+But taking on too many things often leads to burn out or becoming overwhelmed.
 I’m a busy mama already, I don’t need anything which will lead to chaos.

 This country life is not for the weak or faint of heart.
 I’ve had to grow many skills in a short amount of time and to adapt to a lot of random situations.

 Here are my key take-a-ways and lessons learned over the last few years.